Recipe automations

 Connect-page credentials are referenced by id from inside the deployed snapshot.
 Two things to know:

 • Ownership at deploy time.
-Deploy and update both check that you own (or have a grant for) every credential the snapshot references.
-Reconnect or pick a credential that's yours and re-deploy.
+Deploy and update both check that you are authorized to deploy.

 Removing a deployment